 - Security Audit,

 - Cryptographic Support,

 - User Data Protection,

 - Identification and Authentication,

 - Security Management,

-- Protection of the TSF,
+- Protection of the TSF, and

-- Trusted Path/Channels, and
+- Trusted Path/Channels.

-- TOE Access.

-Specific details concerning the above mentioned security policies can be found in chapters 6.2 and 6.3 of the Security Target [6].
+Specific details concerning the above mentioned security policies can be found in chapter 6.2 of the Security Target [6].